 - Remove from heat, then immediately stir in the vanilla extract and salt.
 Finally, fold in the cereal.
 Make sure each piece of cereal is coated with the marshmallow mixture.

-- Allow treats to set for at least 1 hour at room temperature and up to 1 day.
+- Allow treats to set for at least 1 hour at room temperature, and up to 1 day.
 Cover tightly if leaving out for more than a few hours.

 Notes

 - Freezing Instructions: Rice krispie treats aren’t the best dessert to freeze because the texture isn’t always completely the same after thawing.
 That being said, you can still freeze these squares.
-Freeze in layers between sheets of parchment or wax paper in a freezer container for up to 2 months.
+Freeze in layers between sheets of parchment or wax paper in a freezer-friendly container for up to 2 months.
 Thaw at room temperature before serving.

 - If gluten free, check labels to ensure all products are certified gluten free.